-Melanoma skin cancer survival falls only slightly beyond five years after diagnosis for men, and does not continue to fall beyond five years for women, which means most patients can be considered cured after five years.
-86% of men and 92% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with melanoma skin cancer during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for melanoma skin cancer ranks 2nd highest overall.
+Melanoma skin cancer survival continues to fall beyond five years after diagnosis.
+83.4% of males and 91.2% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with melanoma skin cancer during 2013-2017 in England.

 About this data